deeenes/bioinfo-tools/README.md

     backends for Python, R and Julia.
 -   https://www.pola.rs/ - A data frame library written in Rust, with nice Python API.
 One of the top performant in the benchmark above.
+-   https://github.com/pwwang/datar - A good looking data frame library with tidyverse-like API.
+Uses numpy and pandas as backends.

 ## Python visualization and plotting